 According to the Cambridge English dictionary, the definition of the mouth is: The opening in the face of a person or animal, consisting of the lips and the space between them, or the space behind containing the teeth and the tongue.
 Other dictionaries simply define the mouth as: The opening through which food passes into the body.

-Bad comments always appear on social media and many passed unnoticed, but Liam Stacey, spent 56 days in jail over his racial tweet against Bolton player Fabrice Muamba.
-Fabrice collapsed on soccer field while playing, if Liam wasn’t prepared to wish him a speedy recovery, he shouldn’t say anything bad against the footballer at the point of death, instead he posted racial remarks on twitter, provoking many people around the world.
+Bad comments always appear on social media and many passed unnoticed, but Liam Stacey spent 56 days in jail over his racial tweet against Bolton player Fabrice Muamba.
+Fabrice collapsed on the soccer field while playing, if Liam wasn’t prepared to wish him a speedy recovery, he shouldn’t say anything bad against the footballer at the point of death, instead he posted racial remarks on Twitter, provoking many people around the world.

-Staying out of trouble is simple rule to follow, yet many find it difficult to be trouble free.
+Staying out of trouble is a simple rule to follow, yet many find it difficult to be trouble free.
 One of the rules which could keep people out of trouble is the practice of listening than speaking.
-Empty barrel makes a great noise.
-In life great people do not speak much.
+An empty barrel makes a great noise.
+In life, great people do not speak much.
 They learn by listening.

 It is better to be quiet for people to call you unsocial than to be called a gossiper, talkative and inquisitive.
 Proverbs 17:28.
 ‘Even a fool who keeps silent is considered wise, when he closes his lips, he is deemed intelligent.’